GaloisInc/FAW/test_teaming/README.md

 To run the teaming tests:

-0. Run `./workbench.py pdf build/test_teaming` to specify the FAW distribution to be tested
+0. Run `./workbench.py pdf build/test_teaming --production` to specify the FAW distribution to be tested
 1. Install Vagrant, and `cd` to this folder
 1a.
 Optionally reset past tests with `vagrant destroy -f`
 2. Run `vagrant up`